• Perforated Aluminum Circles for Any Use System 1

 Aluminium foils thicker than 25 μm (1 mil) are impermeable to oxygen and water.
 Foils thinner than this become slightly permeable due to minute pinholes caused by the production process.

-Q: Are aluminum sheets suitable for signage?
+Q: Are aluminum sheets suitable for construction in regions with a high risk of earthquakes?

 Send your message to us